 My version of empathy cards are a list of 64 feelings and 64 needs, and some instruction cards.

 They are a spin off of what I experienced at a NVC couples weekend.

 I was so struck by the power of communicating at this level that I decided to integrate this into my counselling practice and create a nice resource around it.
 At some stage I'll look at integrating this into my life also - but that seems a touch more difficult.

 Two things make these magic.

-1. The list of feelings doesn't include foux feelings/judgments so it the conversation more centered and less accusatory.
+1. The list of feelings doesn't include faux feelings/judgements so it the conversation more centred and less accusatory.
 The needs cards don't include demands which has the same effect.